Maxwell5600/Persona-Library/README.md

 through SillyTavern's own persona functions, so it stays fully compatible with the native Persona Management panel, other extensions, and your existing personas — nothing is stored in a separate, incompatible format.

+## Variants — dynamic, character/chat-aware blocks

+Sections (above) are permanent: once saved, they're baked into the persona's actual stored description and stay there. **Variants** are the opposite — blocks of text that only get added to the description *while a message is actually generating*, and are automatically reverted the instant generation ends or is stopped.
+Nothing lingers if something goes wrong mid-generation;
+the original description is always restored.

+Each variant can be gated by how it should activate:
+- **Manual** — a plain on/off toggle
+- **Default** — always active
+- **Character** — only active when a specific character (or characters) is the one you're chatting with
+- **Chat** — only active in a specific chat
+- **Match** — active when a pattern (plain text or a `/regex/flags`) matches the current character's description

+Variants can be grouped one level deep — a group has its own binding gating the whole group, and each child inside it is still independently evaluated, so a child can be off even inside an otherwise-active group.
+An optional wrapper template (with a `{{PROMPT}}` placeholder) and a custom joiner string are both available for how the composed result gets assembled.

+**Character bindings, and the "Reliable character bindings" setting:** by default, a variant bound to "this character" is matched by that character's avatar filename — the same method SillyTavern's own native persona–character connections use, and nothing about the character card is touched.
+The trade-off is that renaming the character's file, or re-importing the card, can silently break the binding.
+Turning on **Reliable character bindings** (Extensions panel → Persona Library) changes this: the first time you bind a variant to a character, a small identifier gets written into that character's own card data, using SillyTavern's standard per-character extension-data field.
+That identifier travels with the card through renames and export/re-import, so the binding keeps working.
+This only happens once, only for a character you actually bind something to — never proactively.
+Chat bindings are unaffected by this setting either way; those live inside the chat's own metadata already, so they're reliable regardless.

 ## Installation